 Perma-Loc Fittings are also available for use with the thin-walled drip tape used in straight row crop applications.
 These work the same way as the perma-loc tubing fittings but have a slightly different barb and locking collar nut suitable for the thin wall design of drip tape.
 Perma-Loc Drip Tape Fittings

 Compression Fittings are very economical but more difficult to use.
 You will match the outside diameter of the tubing to the compression fitting size as the tubing is pushed inside this fitting.
 A sharp edge on the narrowed opening of the compression fitting holds the tubing in place.
 These fittings are not removable once installed.
 Compression fittings are very popular with experienced landscapers and installers.
 We suggest these fittings for those with sufficient agility and hand strength to insert the tubing into the smaller (compressed) opening in the fitting.
 Compression Fittings

-High pressure systems, such as your pop-up lawn sprinklers, use more durable piping such as PVC, HDPE (high density polyethylene) tubing, and swing pipe.
+High-pressure systems, such as your pop-up lawn sprinklers, use more durable piping such as PVC, HDPE (high density polyethylene) tubing, and swing pipe.
 While PVC is used in almost any water distribution system, it is common in higher pressure irrigation.
-Innovative technology is bringing simpler options to the forefront in lawn irrigation.
+Innovative technology is bringing simpler options to the forefront of lawn irrigation.higher-pressure

 PVC Fittings are available in threaded and slip styles, each having male and female connections in a multitude of shapes and forms.
 For nearly every problematic situation involving PVC, there is a fitting to help with a solution.

 PVC threaded fittings are available as male (threads on the outside) NPT or female (threads on the inside) NPT and will match with iron pipe threads when necessary.
 Also to make irrigation connections easier many PVC fittings are available with standard ¾” garden hose threads that will connect right to your outdoor water spigot or garden hose.
 Please note: Pipe threads and hose threads are not compatible with each other so several adapters are available to convert from one to the other.

 PVC slip fittings have no threads and will slip over the PVC pipe and are solvent welded (using PVC primer/cement) for a permanent leakproof seal.